hunterlhxlin/2021-ERSP-Research-Log/log_week4.md

 #### Accomplishments
 - Discovered something wrong with the code
   - how the time of the queries are measured is confusing.
+  - It seems like for C++, measuing time using `duration_cast` inside and outside a function leads to certain difference.